 Contributing to Free Software using Open Source methodics may look like intimidating deep expert work.
 But it doesn’t have to be that.
 Most Free Software communities are friendly to newcomers, and welcome all kind of contributions

 Hitting a bug is an opportunity, not a nasty problem.
 When you hit a bug, it should be reported, and with a bit of luck, it may even be fixed.
 Reporting the bug in an open forum also makes other users find the bug, give attention to it, and they may in turn be able to help out working around or fixing it.
 Reporting bugs is the most basic, but still of the most valuable contributions you may do.
 Finding bugs are finding real problems.
-Reporting bugs are helping fixing them, for you, and for other users.
+Reporting bugs is helping fixing them, for you, and for other users.
 You may not complain to your coworker on a bug unless it is reported upstream.

 While reporting bugs, remember to collect as much information as possible on the issue, including logs, runtime envionment, hardware, operating system version, etc. While collecting this information, make sure you don’t send any traceable private information that may be used by rouge parties, like ip adresses, hostnames, passwords, customer details, database names, etc.

 Reporting bugs in operating system packages